 - Study the New York State driver's manual.
 While it may not be fun to study for an extra test, everyone must pass the written test in order to get a permit.

 - Apply for a New York State Learner's Permit.
-The Intercultural Student Programs Office takes students once a semester to get their learner's permit - usually in Oct and Feb.
-(If on your own, go to the Department of Motor Vehicles office in Belmont which is open M-F from 9-5; directions can be found here.)
+Go to the Department of Motor Vehicles office in Belmont which is open M-F from 9-5; directions can be found here.)
 All students must take the following documents with them when getting their learner's permit:

 - Form MV-44 (can also be obtained at the DMV)